A topology-changing variational framework for the Einstein-Hilbert functional: Disconnected topological variations

-\begin{remark} We have defined three non-equivalent topology candidates $\tau_0[\hat{\mathfrak{g}}] \subsetneqq \tau_0 \subsetneqq \tau_1$ on $\D_\EH$. $\tau_0[\hat{\mathfrak{g}}]$ is the coarsest and measures closeness of admissible variations in terms of an arbitrary template of chosen norms, and so is less ``democratic'' than $\tau_0$ which allows each variation to be continuous in its own terms. $\tau_1$ becomes more specific by further controlling changes of topology that only occur via linear scalings, in terms of the scaling parameter.
-This may look like overkill upon first inspection, but it should be noted that while Theorem \ref{Geometric continuity thm} establishes continuity with respect to the Sobolev norm about arbitrary metrics, it tells us nothing about the limit of taking the metric go to zero.
-As we show bellow, the action is discontinuous with respect to $\tau_0$, as it is very sensitive to the way zero is approached.
-Nevertheless, we do establish continuity with respect to the finer $\tau_1$, which is the minimum requirement in order to define functional derivatives. \end{remark}
+Note that this definition incorporates both geometric and disconnected topological variations in the same variational map; the case of purely geometric variations is recovered when $M'=\varnothing$.

+\begin{remark} Topology $\tau_1$ is the finest topology which promotes rays of $W^{2,p}(\Lz M')$ to directions of a tangent structure at the vertex $0\in W^{2,p}(\operatorname{Sym}M')$ of the cone $W^{2,p}(\Lz M')$.
+This tangent structure in particular coincides with the cone $W^{2,p}(\Lz M')$ itself with the origin adjoined.
+Since this paper is about the development of an infinitesimal topology-changing variational framework for geometric functionals arising in gravity, it will suffice for our purposes.
+Note however, that it is not the only appropriate one and certainly not the only one worth considering.
+The consideration of other natural candidates, including those permitting degeneration to limiting objects other than points, and also the discussion of associated geometric phenomena of scalar curvature blow-up which obstruct continuity of Einstein-Hilbert, will wait until Section \ref{Blow-up}.
+That discussion is enlightening regarding the context of choosing an appropriate topology and the challenges involved, and should help clarify the choices made here. \end{remark}

 Continuity of Einstein-Hilbert action under geometric variations has been established in Theorem \ref{Geometric continuity thm}.
-In what follows, we investigate continuity and differentiability of Einstein-Hilbert action under disconnected topological variations.
-Hawking has already suggested that the action is continuous using an argument based on Regge calculus \cite{hawking1978}.
-We refine this conclusion by working in the more general and rigorous setup of Sobolev metrics.
-We then proceed to define the long absent topological functional derivative, and investigate its existence and properties.
-First we need the following lemma establishing the scaling properties of the Einstein-Hilbert Lagrangian density.
+Based on heuristic arguments, Hawking \cite{hawking1978} has suggested that the action is continuous under at least certain topological variations.
+As we show in Section \ref{Blow-up}, the validity of this conclusion is actually highly dependent on the choice of variations, with many natural candidates making the action discontinuous.
+In what follows, we investigate continuity and differentiability of the Einstein-Hilbert functional in our proposed framework.
+First, we need the following lemma establishing the scaling properties of the Einstein-Hilbert Lagrangian density.

 \begin{lemma} Let $M$ be a differentiable manifold and let $g\in D_\EH(M)$.
 If $\mathcal{L}$ denotes the Einstein-Hilbert Lagrangian density on $M$, for any $\epsilon>0$ there holds

 \end{lemma}

 \begin{proof} Under the scaling $\epsilon \mapsto \epsilon g_{\mu\nu}$ we have $(\epsilon g)^{\mu\nu} = \epsilon^{-1} g^{\mu\nu}$, and the scalar curvature \eqref{scalar curvature} transforms as